 What are the medications used for treatment of opioid and alcohol addiction?

 - revia – a non-addictive, non-narcotic blocking agent

 - suboxone – a combination of burprenorphine & naloxone, which acts as an anti-craving medication

-Can medication help reduce the stress and anxiety I have about quitting?
+Can medication-assisted treatment help reduce the stress and anxiety I have about quitting?

 - decrease cravings and using dreams

 - decrease heaving drinking days